 Please note that student athletes must contact their coaches to determine which meal plan they will need for the semester the sport is played.

 No refunds will be given for meal plan flex dollars not used by the end of the year.
 Additional Bulldog Bucks can be purchased in $25 increments; any unused amount can be refunded.
 Bulldog Bucks can be spent at the Dining Hall, 10:31 Coffee Shop, Dog House Grill, or in the University Bookstore.

 Concordia University reserves the right to suspend a meal contract for non-payment of a student account.
 There will be no refunds for meals missed during suspension.

-Students living on-campus are automatically signed-up for the 21 Flex Plan.
+Students living on-campus are automatically signed-up for the Unlimited Access Plan.
 If you wish to select a different meal plan, please complete the appropriate form.

 Bulldog bucks provide students and their friends and family a way to add funds to a student account usable on campus at the Concordia University Bookstore, 10:31 Coffee, Dog House Grill and the student’s campus print/copy account.
 A student can then use these funds by swiping their student ID card at these locations.